popecruzdt/dt-k8s-otel-o11y-logs/README.md

     override: false
 ```

-*note* for this lab, the Kind cluster does not have cloud metadata to collect.
+**note:** for this lab, the Kind cluster does not have cloud metadata to collect.
 These values will be spoofed for the purposes of this lab.
 ```yaml
 resource/kind:
   attributes: